apecloud/kubeblocks/docs/user_docs/api-reference/apps.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>noCreatePDB defines PodDistruptionBudget creation behavior, set to true if creation of PodDistruptionBudget
+<p>noCreatePDB defines the PodDistruptionBudget creation behavior and is set to true if creation of PodDistruptionBudget
 for this component is not needed.
-Defaults to false.</p>
+It defaults to false.</p>
 </td>
 </tr>
 </tbody>